 For my photo safaris, I will borrow or hire the Nikon D850 and 400mm f/2.8 VR.
 It is essential that I can convey and articulate a shooting style that mirrors my clients.
 I cannot just sit in the front and shoot with the medium format.
 I need to have example images to show and discuss.

-My trusty Gitzo 1325 Series 3 tripod accompanies me on almost every polar photo tour, but I simply don’t use it ‘on safari’ to East Africa.
+My trusty Gitzo 1325 Series 3 tripod accompanies me on almost every photo tour and has done for over a decade.
 The Gitzo has travelled thousands of miles and has seen all conditions from the arid dust storms, to being submerged in caustic soda water or partially frozen in Antarctica.

 I use a BENRO full gimbal head for the big glass and Really Right Stuff (RRS) BH-55 ball head for scenics and my medium format.
 All my lenses and camera bodies are fitted with RRS quick-release plates.

 The Gitzo Carbon Monopod “Series 4” 6S gives me eye-level support from a fixed seated position, when I’m guiding in the small Gypsy Suzuki jeeps in India.
 The large base foot adds to the stability of the rig, with my gimbal bolted on top for manoeuvring a 600mm.
 If I’m guiding, I can’t just throw my beanbag wherever I want, so the monopod works best when room is so limited.

 For shooting from my 4×4, I invested in an Eckla Eagle door support system.
 This is a precision-engineered platform for mounting long lenses on a car door, ideal for wildlife photography.
 It is extremely well-built and rugged.
 I mount my gimbal and telephoto on this and it remains rock-solid and very stable.
 I will probably invest in a Really Right Stuff levelling base to ensure a quick level on uneven terrain.

 Photography Hides & Camo